The event sees both universities go head to head in over twenty sporting events, including football, swimming and squash.

 “I would not be who I am today without sport teams or societies.
 I have met all of my close friends through them and will encourage every student to try one.”

-With over a combined five-hundred people involved in the games, made up of competitors and fans alike, this competitive block of the university sporting calendar has become a highly anticipated event for both establishments and this year promises to be no different.
+With more than 500 people involved in the games, as competitors or fans, this competitive block of the university sporting calendar has become a highly anticipated event for both establishments and this year promises to be no different.

 Ashley Walker is the chairman of the men’s football team at Salford that has just secured two league titles, but he says there is nothing like the buzz of varsity.